 - Written reflections

-At this time, the GEC is available to students studying at:
+At this time, the GEC is available to engineering students studying at:

 Implement the GEC at your school!